The Resolution of Keller's Conjecture: Initial Symmetry Breaking

 \begin{proof} Using the preceding lemma, we can choose from among all cliques of size $128$ that contain $\czero = (0, 0, 0, 0, 0, 0, 0)$ and $\cone = (s, 1, 0, 0, 0, 0, 0)$, one in which $c_3$ has the fewest number of coordinates equal to $0$.
 Let $\lambda$ be this least number.

 Observe that the first two coordinates of $c_3$ must be $(s,s+1)$ in order for it to be adjacent with both $c_0$ and $c_1$.
 Thus, we have

 In the above, we can apply automorphisms that fix $0$ in the last five coordinates to replace $\star_s$ by $\star_2$.
 We can apply an automorphism that permutes the last five coordinates to assume that the $0$'s and $1$'s in $c_3$ are sorted in increasing order.
+Imposing such symmetry breaking will be described formally in Section~\ref{sec:clsym}.
 Notice that not all of the $\star_2$ coordinates in $c_3$ can be $0$, because $\cone$ and $\cthree$ are adjacent and must therefore differ in at least two coordinates.
 Hence at least the last coordinate of $c_3$ is $1$.

 Case 1) $\lambda = 4$.
 In this case $c_3 = (s, s+1, 0,0,0,0,1)$.
 In order for $c_{67}$ to be adjacent with $c_0$, $c_1$, and $c_3$, it must start with $(s,s+1)$ and end with $s+1$:

 Not all $\star_s$ elements in $c_{67}$ can be 0, because $c_3$ and $c_{67}$ differ in at least two coordinates.
 However, if one of the $\star_s$ elements in $c_{67}$ is nonzero, then we can swap $1$ and $s+1$ in the last coordinate to obtain a clique in which $c_3$ has three or fewer coordinates equal to $0$, contradicting $\lambda = 4$.
 Thus, $\lambda \leq 3$.